cwikmj/angular-ollama-ai-chat/README.md

 - **Message formatting** - Supports markdown-like syntax for code blocks, inline code, and bold text, rendering them safely as HTML.
 - **Auto-scroll** - The chat view scrolls automatically to show the latest messages.
 - **Loading indicator** - Shows a spinner animation while the AI is generating a response.
-- **Initial prompt** - On app load, it automatically sends a sample prompt ("tell me a joke about coders") to demonstrate functionality and check LLM connection.

 ![1lC3Wc9ncX](https://github.com/user-attachments/assets/d0fed1a8-06a4-48e1-81d3-e4b334cc2e3b)